ocrmypdf/OCRmyPDF/README.rst

 ----------

-I searched the web for a free command line tool to OCR PDF files on Linux/UNIX: I found many, but none of them were really satisfying. - Either they produced PDF files with misplaced text under the image (making copy/paste impossible) - Or they did not display correctly some escaped HTML characters located in the hocr file produced by the OCR engine - Or they changed the resolution of the embedded images - Or they generated PDF file having a ridiculous big size - Or they crashed when trying to OCR some of my PDF files - Or they did not produce valid PDF files (even though they were readable with my current PDF reader) - On top of that none of them produced PDF/A files (format dedicated for long time storage / archiving)
+I searched the web for a free command line tool to OCR PDF files on Linux/UNIX: I found many, but none of them were really satisfying.

+-  Either they produced PDF files with misplaced text under the image (making copy/paste impossible)
+-  Or they did not display correctly some escaped HTML characters located in the hOCR file produced by the OCR engine
+-  Or they changed the resolution of the embedded images
+-  Or they generated PDF files having a ridiculous big size
+-  Or they crashed when trying to OCR some of my PDF files
+-  Or they did not produce valid PDF files (even though they were readable with my current PDF reader)
+-  On top of that none of them produced PDF/A files (format dedicated for long time storage)

 ... so I decided to develop my own tool (using various existing scripts as an inspiration)